dime-worldbank/ColombiaTransMilenio/readme.md

 - `data-organize-fromDocuments`:
     - Creates a Workspace/Raw folder and moves data from the ingestion Point (Documents folder)
     - We do this just once (after uploading all our data to MEGA)
-    - _TBC data before  2020_

  -  `data-organize-fromData`:
     - Moves data to the Workspace/Raw from the downloads Point (Data folder)
     - We do this periodically (after fetching a new batch of data every week)
     - Job that automatically runs all Mondays, if `data-fetch` succeeds

+ [TBC: organizing fromDocuments and fromData already decompresses everything]

 #### 3. Classify data based on headers: `data-byheader`
   - Reorganize data files in folders by header

 #### 4. Clean data: `data-clean`
-- Uniform structure for all data.
-Each header has a specific format.
-Import them with different spark_handlers to apply the right transformations to each.
+- Unify the structure across all datasets.
+Each header follows a specific format.
+Use different spark_handlers to import them and apply the appropriate transformations to each, then combine them into a single, unified dataset.
 - Remove duplicates

 ### 5. Sampling: `data-sample`